Collective or Class Actions and Claims Aggregation in Germany

-The DMA in the ‘diesel litigation’, to which several hundred thousand consumers have registered, was filed by the Federal Association of Consumer Centres on 1 November 2018 and will be heard in September 2019.
-Currently, four further DMAs are pending in German courts in the areas of consumer credit, tenancy and investment law.
-As set out above, due to the high relevance of dispersed low-value damages, a rational disinterest in litigation is particularly present in the area of follow-on consumer competition litigation.
+Contrary to the legislator’s expected several hundred yearly filings of DMAs, since 2018, 12 DMAs were filed in German courts.
+The DMA in the ‘diesel litigation’, to which more than 400,000 actual and alleged consumers of diesel vehicles have registered, was filed by the Federal Association of Consumer Centres on 1 November 2018.
+In April 2020, the parties reached a settlement involving a payment to more than 200,000 consumers.
+As set out above, owing to the high relevance of dispersed low-value damages, a rational disinterest in litigation is particularly present in the area of follow-on consumer competition litigation.
 However, no antitrust follow-on claims were or are pending in form of a DMA (or in other forms) in Germany and it does not seem that such DMAs are in preparation by the relevant claimant bar.

 If one considers the hurdles that a consumer follow-on damages claim has to clear, the insufficiencies of the DMA for the final solution of such consumer claims are evident.
 Nevertheless, a DMA might be helpful to solve some of the preliminary questions of consumer damages claims, in particular in stand-alone damages claims where there is no binding decision of an antitrust authority on the antitrust infringement (e.g., in a commitment decision).
 It may also be helpful in halting prescription and thereby building up a certain pressure to settle.